lhervier/ng-oauth2-auth-code-flow/backends/java-servlet/README.md

 						},
 						"clientId": "Your oauth2 client application id",
 						"secret": "Your oauth2 client application secret",
 						"redirectUri": "URL used by the users to access your application.
-Must be coherent with what's configured in your OAUTH2 application."
+Must be coherent with what's configured in your OAUTH2 application.", "responseType: "The OAUTH2 authorize response type.
+Must be compatible with the authorization code flow (or openid hybrid flow).
+In doubt, set it to 'code+id_token'.", "scope": "The OAUTH2 scope value.
+You can leave it empty, or set it to 'openid' if you want to extract an id token."
 					}
 				}
 			}'/>